PSA: Applied Management is NOT Business Management

 Summing up

 Overall, both degrees can be helpful!
-The difference is based on past experience, how each specialty applies its know-how in a business setting, and which problems they solve.
+The difference is based on experience, how each specialty applies its know-how in a business setting, and which problems they solve.
 Ultimately, if you want to mitigate project failure better, enable change management, and more, you need both ways of thinking vs. a single perspective.
+Knowing whether or not you require a PMO to implement a Talent Strategy may also be helpful.